rcart/expenses-manager/README.md

 Check the live version at: [Heroku](https://rcart-expenses-manager.herokuapp.com/)

 ## Bugs
-* The app uses the new **dialog** HTML element that is currently not supported for some browsers, just Chrome.
+* The app uses the new **dialog** HTML element that is currently not supported for some browsers, including Safari and IE but full supported by Chrome and Firefox.
 I'll have to add a [polyfill](https://github.com/GoogleChrome/dialog-polyfill) for this.